Wreathies: Agency in Play

 Count flower colors, pattern recognition, and memorization.

-Now it was time to see if our concept landed.
+Now it was time to see if our concept landed, so we headed to play at a preschool.

 At a local preschool, we tested a whiteboard-and-magnets prototype with seven children and asked what they liked, wished for, and wondered about the game.